 The record of the youngest Grandmaster in the World has just been broken by Abhimanyu Mishra (USA) at the tender age of 12 years, 4 months, and 25 days.

 Just read it again and think about it.
 A 12-year-old boy reached the highest title in the Chess World!
 Even though I am a Grandmaster myself, this is way beyond my imagination.

 When I was his age I just started out with a FIDE rating of 1918.
 It took me another 8 years to reach the Grandmaster title.
 If you want to know more about record-breaking youngsters, you can read this article.

 As I said, it took me about 8 years longer to get the Grandmaster title.
 And the irony of it is that this is actually a national record!

-I am the youngest ever Swiss Chess Grandmaster with 20 years and 6 months.
+I am the youngest ever Swiss Chess Grandmaster at 20 years and 6 months.
 This shows the huge gap in chess competitive cultures.

 If you are over 20 and would still like some more hope, there are other extremes as well.

 Enrico Paoli was awarded the honorary Grandmaster title at age 88!
 Janis Klovans won the Senior World Championship aged 62 and thus got awarded the Grandmaster title.